 If I had to use a stove top steamer, I wouldn’t make this anywhere near as often as I do – and it can’t be left alone while you leave the house.
 Using a slow cooker also leaves the hob and oven free for whatever else you are cooking.
 Likewise if I had to fiddle about wrapping a pudding basin with greaseproof, foil and string, I wouldn’t make steamed puddings – I hate the waste and it would actually double the amount of time this pudding takes to make.

-I have a plastic budding basin with a lid that I think I got in Lakeland.
+I have a plastic 2 pint pudding basin with a lid similar to these ones at Just Pudding Basins.
 Yes, it’s plastic, but I’ve been using it for years, I’m never going to buy another one and I am not using greaseproof, foil and string every time I make a pudding.
 It fits neatly inside my very cheap and cheerful slow cooker.

 A real plus point for steamed puddings is that they cook for a long time so you have no last-minute faffing to do around meal times.
 You can attend to the rest of your meal and your hungry children.
 And if you make them in the slow cooker as I do, you can even leave it cooking whilst you’re out taking kiddies to scouts, ballet, swimming or whatever.
 This pudding will come to no harm if it goes half an hour beyond the stated cooking time.

 Without further ado, here is the recipe – scroll down for a printable version.